-Professor of Law, Director for the Constitutional Litigation Clinic
+Professor of Law, Director of the Constitutional Litigation Clinic

 - J.D., University of Tennessee College of Law, magna cum laude